World Plants Logo

 ID Characteristic

-It has umbrella shaped foliage and is one of the earliest to change foliage colours from green to a rich scarlet red.
-The tree’s abundant leaves are smaller in size when compared to the species.
+It has umbrella shaped foliage, and is one of the earliest to change foliage colours from green to a rich scarlet red.
+The tree’s abundant leaves are smaller in size when compared to other species.

 Pests